uoft-tapp/tapp/README.md

 on the [rubocop](https://rubocop.readthedocs.io/en/latest/) documentation.
 To run it manually, just call `rubocop` or `bundle exec rubocop`.

+To set up a precommit-hook, please follow the instructions [here](http://gmodarelli.com/2015/01/code_reviews_rubocop_pre_commit/).
+Make sure you `chmod +x` on the new script for it to run.
+If you encounter errors such as `Please Install Rubocop`, make sure that Ruby and rubocop are installed locally.
+Ensure `bundle install` installs the rubocop gem.

 ## Playbook
 To get into an interactive shell of any docker image, do `docker exec -it